WabashOS/riscv-isa-sim/pfa_spec.md

     1. The OS periodically queries the new page queue and performs any necessary bookkeeping.

-## PTE Management
-The OS must set up the metadata bits of a remote PTE as they should be after fetch.
-Typically, the OS should simply set the remote bit of the existing PTE and touch nothing else.
-On a fetch, the paddr will be replaced but the metadata (access rights, dirty, etc...) will not be changed.

-**Note:** A remote PTE is "valid" in the sense of the RISC-V Priviledge Spec.
-The key distinction is that PTE bits are *not* "don't cares" as they would be with a normal swapped-out page.

-**Note:** This goes against typical OS behavior of storing swap metadata in an evicted PTE.

 ## Free Frame and New Page Queue Management
 The OS should ensure that there are sufficient free frames in the free queue to ensure smooth operation.
 If a remote page is requested and there are no free